ldijkman/esp-web-flasher/README.md

 ## Fork

 This is a fork of [Adafruit WebSerial ESPTool](https://github.com/adafruit/Adafruit_WebSerial_ESPTool).
-- At the time fo the fork, their repository was a single-use website.
+- At Fork time, their repository was a single-use website.
 - This fork converted the code into a reusable package and published it to NPM.